roberthart56/projects/digital_fab/haystack_2024/README.md

 		* board house
 		* CNC milling pcb
 	* accelerometer.
+*  Provide dev boards for expanding xiaos, and document making/ordering these.
 *  remote sensing and controlling.
 	* controller to controller
 	* display